nemecek-filip/App-ideas/README.md

 - [Image Compressor for sharing](Image-Compressor-for-Sharing.md) - allow users to quickly compress image before sending to save data plan

+- [Practical Color Picker](practical-color-picker.md) - picking colors with HSL with context for better experience

 - [Sharing photos to Apple TV](Image-Sharing-to-Apple-TV.md) - let users easily share photos to Apple TV, the current AirPlay solution in iOS is cumbersome

 - **[Timelapse from photos](Loong-timelapse.md)**  _[concept image]_ - let user create video timelapse from pictures so the timelapse isnt constrained to single recording